Alrosa Flight 514: Aircraft

 The aircraft operating the flight was a tri-jet Tupolev Tu-154M with registration RA-85684 and serial number 90A-851.
 It was built in 1990.

 Aftermath

 After evacuating the aircraft and while awaiting rescue, some of the passengers searched for mushrooms, a popular pastime in Russia.
-The survivors were temporarily housed in a sports complex at Izhma, due to a lack of hotel space locally.
+A sports complex at Izhma was used as temporary accommodations for the unexpected visitors, due to a lack of hotel space locally.
 They were later flown by Mil Mi-8 helicopter to Ukhta Airport, where a replacement Tupolev Tu-154 flew them on to Moscow.
 Two passengers decided to continue their journey by rail instead.
 The passengers of Flight 514 called for the flight crew to be honoured for their actions.
 The crew remained in Ukhta to assist authorities with their investigation into the accident.
 The successful emergency landing was hailed as a miracle by Russian aviation experts.
 Russian Transport Minister Igor Levitin met the crew and thanked them for their "heroic, decisive and professional actions" in the accident.
 He also paid tribute to their courage.